ron-rivest/MIT-6.S898-climate-change/schedule.md

 # Schedule for MIT 6.S898 Climate Change Seminar, Fall 2019

+Classes are Tuesdays and Fridays, 1:00--2:30pm.
+  * Tuesday classes are in 56-167 (there is some possibility that this will switch to 6-120; stay tuned), and are restricted to students registered for credit or as a listener.
+  * Friday classes are in 6-120.

+This schedule is subject to change.

 **Week 1 (Sep 4–6, 2019)**
   * Fri 06 Sep L01, first class: introductions, syllabus, schedule